Learn about foodborne illness and how to prevent certain foodborne risks during your pregnancy.

 "How can I tell if I've been exposed to methylmercury?"

 You will not show noticeable symptoms from eating commercial seafood, but your newborn may experience symptoms (see next question).
-If you think you've been exposed to methylmercury, see your doctor or health-care provider immediately.

 "How could methylmercury affect my baby?"